 They called it Freedom Summer - 10 weeks in 1964 when more than 700 student volunteers from around the country joined organizers and local activists in a historic effort to end the vestiges of racial oppression across the South, including what PBS described as "one of the nation's most viciously racist, segregated states."

 After Edgar Bronfman Sr. took over the reins of Seagram in the early 1970s, he expanded the liquor company founded by his father Samuel into a sprawling global comglomerate, taking over juice-maker Tropicana and expanding into the oil and chemical businesses as well.

 Breast cancer activist Barbara Brenner, who died on May 10 at age 61 in San Francisco, refused to wear a pink ribbon.
 As she told a newspaper interviewer back in 1996, she already wore a symbol of her concern about the disease: a horizontal scar across her chest.
 But more important, she was offended by what she saw as an empty feel-good gesture.
 "They're trying to turn breast cancer into a safe thing," she railed.
 "Just get a wig and get your makeup redone.
 It has become chic."
 The fact, she said, was that too many women were dying of the disease.
 "The sooner we tell the truth, the sooner we will end this disease."

 Nalcrest is a haven for retired mail carriers, and they're "delivering a first-class protest" against the demise of the U.S. Postal Service.

 Dorothy Height was a hero.
 The leader of the civil rights movement who played an essential role in several of the achievements the movement made for equality in the 50s and 60s, passed away yesterday.
 Her work for racial equality and women's rights will not be forgotten.
-Check out the video below honoring her memory, and read more about this extraordinary woman’s life here. http://c.brightcove.com/services/viewer/federated_f9/24025409001?isVid=1